Post Overview: Helpful Guide to the Wooden Shoe Tulip Festival (the Famous Tulip Festival in Oregon).

-If you dream of frolicking through never-ending fields of tulips, I’m about to show you why you cannot afford to miss the ultimate tulip festival in Oregon — the Wooden Shoe Tulip Festival!
+If you dream of frolicking through never-ending fields of tulips, I’m about to show you why you can’t afford to miss the ultimate tulip festival in Oregon — the Wooden Shoe Tulip Festival in Woodburn.

-The Wooden Shoe Tulip Festival is a beloved tradition for many locals from the greater Portland area and visitors alike.
-Every year, like clockwork, my husband and I make the 45-minute drive from Portland, Oregon and arrive at the doorstep of this beautiful farm.
+The Wooden Shoe Tulip Festival is a beloved tradition for locals and out-of-town visitors alike.
+Every year, like clockwork, I take a scenic 45-minute drive from Portland and arrive at the doorstep of this beautiful farm, bursting with anticipation.

 Best time to visit the Wooden Shoe Tulip Festival

 To make the most of your visit, try to visit the Wooden Shoe Tulip Festival during peak bloom.
-Exact peak times vary from year to year, but, generally speaking – the first few weeks of April are a safe bet.
+Exact peak times vary from year to year, but, generally speaking – the mid-April seems to be a safe bet.

-Best time of day to visit Wooden Shoe Tulip Festival: Early Morning is by far the best time to visit Wooden Shoe Tulip Festival before the crowds swarm in from Portland and the surrounding areas.
-I know it sounds crazy but if you can get to Wooden Shoe for sunrise then do it.
-Sunrise is stunning to witness through the tulip fields.
+Best time of day to visit Wooden Shoe Tulip Festival: Early Morning is by far the best time for visiting the Wooden Shoe tulip farm in Oregon before the crowds swarm in from Portland and the surrounding areas.

 Bring rain boots!
 The tulip festival is open rain or shine, so bring your boots because the fields get muddy!
 I love these.